go-critic/go-critic.github.io/overview.md

 </li>
 <li>

+  `@ruleguard.failOnError` Determines the behavior when an error occurs while parsing ruleguard files.
-  `@ruleguard.failOnError` If true, panic when the gorule files contain a syntax error.
-If false, log and skip rules that contain an error (default false)
+If flag is not set, log error and skip rule files that contain an error.
+If flag is set, the value must be a comma-separated list of error conditions.
+* 'import': rule refers to a package that cannot be loaded.
+* 'dsl':    gorule file does not comply with the ruleguard DSL. (default )

 </li>
 <li>